 Zero-credit course.
 Students in zero-credit courses receive the same tutorial support, have access to all services provided to AU students, but the courses won't fulfill any requirement towards a credential.
-ENGL 143 and ENGL 149, are two examples of zero-credit courses.
-Zero-credit courses are assessed the same fee structure as three-credit courses minus the Students' Union Fees and Alumni Fees.
+ENGL 140 is an example of a zero-credit course.
+Zerocredit courses are assessed the same fee structure as three-credit courses minus the Students' Union Fees and Alumni Fees.
 Other academic-related fees and regulations also apply to zero-credit courses.